Open-Study-College/osc-frontend-tech-test/README.md

 ### Time Limit:

-We want to respect your time, so this should not take you more than 4 hours.
-If you run out of time, please document how you would finish this assessment in the README.
+In order to ensure that your time is respected, we recommend that you dedicate as much time as you deem necessary to complete the task assessment.
+However, please keep in mind that we anticipate it should take no less than 4 hours.
+In the event that you are unable to complete the assessment within this timeframe, kindly provide documentation in a README outlining your proposed approach to finish the assessment.

 Best of luck!